anitaposch/anita-grav/user/pages/04.blog/articles-2022/2022-10-04-book-cover-rebuttal/2022-10-04-bitcoin-colonialism.md

 All of the above will not keep Bitcoin haters from attacking my work.
 I know.

----
-You like my work and efforts with [Bitcoin for Fairness](https://bffbtc.org) to foster Bitcoin adoption on the ground in the Global South?
+You like Anita Posch's work and efforts with [Bitcoin for Fairness](https://bffbtc.org) to foster Bitcoin adoption on the ground in the Global South?
 It's all community powered and funded by donations.
-Feel free to [support our campaign with a donation](https://anita.link/geyser), send sats to our lightning address bff@geyser.fund or send fiat money on [Patreon](https://patreon.com/anitaposch).
+Feel free to [support our work with a donation](https://anita.link/donate) or send sats to our Lightning address: bffbtc@getalby.com.